donbasta/n-puzzle-solver-branch-and-bound/README.md

 # n-puzzle-solver-branch-and-bound
-Tugas Kecil 3 IF2211 Stima
+Tugas Kecil 3 IF2211 Stima (Algorithm and Strategy)

 N-puzzle is a popular game.
 This program tries to solve this puzzle given its starting state or determines if solution does not exist.
+To determine whether solution exist or not, inversion counting is used, and to find the solution step-by-step, branch and bound is used.
+The program is written in python.
+Currently the value N is fixed for 4 only, but it can be easily modified for general N.

 ## Running the Program
 Execute `[PYTHON_VERSION] main.py` from this folder inside the terminal.
 For example: